 Child & Adolescent Psychiatry Fellowship

 Residency Training is a unique experience, through this overview we would like to acquaint you with our program.
-Our goal is to provide excellent, broad-based, individualized training to child psychiatry residents to produce child and adolescent psychiatrists knowledgeable in all areas of psychiatry including clinical care, systems of care, and evidence-based medicine.
+Our goal is to provide excellent, broad-based, individualized training to child psychiatry fellows to produce child and adolescent psychiatrists knowledgeable in all areas of psychiatry including clinical care, systems of care, and evidence-based medicine.

 Wake Forest Baptist Medical Center is an integrated health care system that operates acute care, rehabilitation and long-term care beds, outpatient services, and community health and information centers.
 North Carolina Baptist Hospital is an 821-bed teaching hospital that is the region's main tertiary referral center.
 Brenner Children's Hospital, a 160-bed "hospital within a hospital" serves critically or chronically ill patients and conducts 24 outreach clinics.

 There are several rotations required as part of the training.
 The sites are either at Wake Forest Baptist Medical Center or at community facilities with which we have affiliations.
-The rotations are designed to expose residents to various patient populations and systems of treatment.
-Rotations at the Medical Center include: Pediatric Neurology, Amos Cottage Rehabilitation Center (a developmental disabilities facility), Consultation/Liaison, Inpatient Child/Adolescent Psychiatry Unit, Normal Development at the Child Care Center, and Child Guidance Outpatient.
+The rotations are designed to expose child fellows to various patient populations and systems of treatment.
+Rotations at the Medical Center include: Pediatric Neurology, Amos Cottage Rehabilitation Center (a developmental disabilities facility), Consultation/Liaison, Inpatient Child/Adolescent Psychiatry Unit, Normal Development, and Child Guidance Outpatient.
 External rotation sites include Winston-Salem/Forsyth County school-based health clinics.